-Mississippi's Statewide Transition Plan was submitted to the Centers for Medicare and Medicaid Services (CMS) on February 6, 2017, requesting initial approval.
+The Statewide Transition Plan was submitted for final approval on February 25, 2022.
 The Statewide Transition Plan can be located at https://medicaid.ms.gov/submitted-ms-statewide-transition-plan/.

 Based upon the State's assessment of the HCBS settings in the Independent Living waiver, the State confirms that services in this waiver are rendered in a home and community setting.
 Persons on the waiver reside in private homes located in the community.
 This waiver does not provide services in either congregate living facilities, institutional settings or adjacent to or on the grounds of institutions.
 No further transition plan is required.